-CDS produce Global Strategic Trends report and video for Ministry of Defence
+CDS produce Global Strategic Trends report and video for MoD

 The 300-page publication shapes the UK Defence policy in responding to emerging threats.